hhhjjc/MAPTNet/README.md

 ### Dataset

+Please download the following datasets and put them into the `../FSSD-12` directory.:

 ## Models

-We have adopted the same procedures as [CPANet](https://github.com/VDT-2048/CPANet) for the pre-trained backbones, placing them in the `../initmodel` directory.
+We have adopted the same procedures as [CPANet](https://github.com/VDT-2048/CPANet) for the pre-trained backbones, placing them in the `./initmodel` directory.

 ## Scripts